5 States of Matter Facts for Kids 2023 (Fun facts)

 Solids can be different colors and textures, and they can be turned into different shapes, for example clay.
 Solids are made up of molecules which group together and don’t move around.

-The liquid state of matter is an intermediate phase between solid and gas.
+The liquid state of matter is an intermediate phase between solid molecules and gas molecules.

 They can be different colors and thickness; for example, custard is a thicker liquid than tea and doesn’t flow as quickly as tea.